smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - CL node B will spinlock, checking periodically to see if the update got too old.
 If it goes more than a set period without updating, it assumes that node A is dead and takes over.
 Now CL node B is the owner of the row and it updates this every second.
 - If CL node A comes back somehow, it will go to take out a lease and realise that the database has been leased to another process, so it will exit the entire application immediately.

 The default is set to `dual` which used both advisory locking AND lease locking, for backwards compatibility.
-However, it is recommended that node operators who know what they are doing, or explicitly want to stop using the advisory locking mode set `DATABASE_LOCKING_MODE=lease` in their env.
+However, it is recommended that node operators who know what they are doing, or explicitly want to stop using the advisory locking mode set `DATABASE_LOCKING_MODE=lease` in their ENV.

 ### ADVISORY_LOCK_CHECK_INTERVAL
 ADVANCED - DEV ONLY, not released